folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 5. Optional: Enter the **Accounting code** in the box.

-6. Select the **Payment method** from the drop-down list.
+6. Optional: Select the **Payment method** from the drop-down list.

 7. Select the **Account status** from the drop-down list.

 8. Optional: Enter **Contact** info in the box.

-9. Enter the **Library code** in the box.
+9. Optional: Enter the **Library code** in the box.
 This is the library-supplied code for the account with the vendor.

-10. Enter the **Library EDI code** in the box.
+10. Optional: Enter the **Library EDI code** in the box.

 11. Optional: Enter any **Notes** about the account in the box.